dbashford/mimosa-plato/README.md

 - `options` - An object, configuration for the wrapped [complexityReport](https://github.com/philbooth/complexityReport.js) tool.
 - `options.exclude` - An array, the regexes provided are combined into a single regex and any file names (absolute) that match the combined regex are excluded from report generation
 - `options.complexity` - An object with boolean entries.
 See the [complexityReport](https://github.com/philbooth/complexityReport.js#calling-the-library) docs for details on the values.
+- `options.jshint` - A config for jshint.
+Set to `false` if you don't wish jshint to be used. jshint configuration (an object with boolean entries) can be placed directly in here.
+Or you can put a string path relative to project root to your .jshintrc file.